nickrakovsky/docs/docs/api/appointments.md

 * Type: Boolean
 * Required: True
 * Description: Whether or not it's been queued for a specific date, but not yet scheduled.
 Defaults to False.

+### dock

+* Type: String
+* Required: False
+* Description: The name of the dock the appointment is assigned to.
+* Possible Values: A valid dock at the appointment's location.

+### yard

+* Type: String
+* Required: False
+* Description: The name of the yard the appointment is assigned to.
+* Possible Values: A valid yard at the appointment's location.

 ### free_until